rafalmas/gript/package/README.md

-# A Gulp Build Setup Project
+# GRIPT - Angular Gulp Sass Typescript application builder

 This projects is the basis for the creation of an npm module containing a "complete" Gulp Build Setup for an AngularJS application using Sass.
 Your application source and test files can be written in JavaScript or TypeScript.
 If it's TypeScript, it will be validated and then compiled to JavaScript.

 The goal of this tool is to provide the handy workflow for developing Angular based applications (no matter what language you use - JavaScript or TypeScript) and ensure the profound checking of the code quality of the same time.
 The module orchestrates a collection of gulp build functionality into a single npm dependency and makes it easier for developers to have and maintain the build setup for own Angular projects.

 The project includes a sample application to make it possible to test the build setup.
-The local sample application exemplifies the needed structure for applications supported by the npm package "gulp-angular-sass-appbuilder".
+The local sample application exemplifies the needed structure for applications supported by the `gript` npm package.
 The sample application resides in the `app` folder.
 The`index.html` in the `app` folder is especially important - it contains markers where generated files will be included.

 ##Features